Published March 18, 2019|10 min read

 Bank-owned or real-estate-owned houses have been repossessed by the lender and couldn’t be sold at auction.

-“If no one bids on [a house at auction] then it becomes bank owned,” said Boroda.
+“If no one bids on then it becomes bank owned,” said Boroda.

 Compared to a short sale or a foreclosure auction, buying a bank-owned property is more similar to a conventional home purchase.
 Such houses may be priced much lower than their last sale price, but they are generally listed at market value.
 The bank hires brokers to set a fair price based on comparable homes nearby and the estimated cost of fixing it up, said Watts.